-Our grocery lists are changing: avocados travel halfway around the world to UK supermarkets (from Mexico, for the most part), we enjoy juicy fruit and veg year-round, even when they’re not in season, and a trend towards healthy eating is changing the way we think of nutrition.
-So how, exactly, are consumers’ grocery lists changing?
-We carried out a Consumer Research study to a national representative sample of British people, in charge of grocery shopping and between the ages of 18 and 54.
-This is what we learnt, so don’t miss out on the chance to streamline your marketing decisions with our full trend report.
+Our Food Consumption Habits are changing: avocados travel halfway around the world to UK supermarkets (from Mexico, for the most part), we enjoy juicy fruit and veg year-round, even when they’re not in season, and a trend toward healthy eating is changing the way we think of nutrition.
+So how, exactly, are food consumption habits changing?
+We carried out a Consumer Research study on a national representative sample of British people, in charge of grocery shopping between the ages of 18 and 54.
+This is what we learned, so don’t miss out on the chance to streamline your marketing decisions with our full trend report.

 Above all, it must taste good

 Taste is the most important aspect that defines what brand consumers are going to buy.
 The other relevant aspects are price and quality.

 And while some conscious consumers take sustainability into account in their buying habits, the majority are more interested in taste than whether the product is organic, or where it’s coming from.
-In fact, 80% of consumers in the UK aren’t ready to pay more for products labelled as eco or organic.
-This doesn’t mean that they’re not interested in staying healthy, with 5 of every 10 concerned about buying food that’s good for their health and paying attention to labelling that describes products as light.
+In fact, 80% of consumers in the UK aren’t ready to pay more for products labeled as eco or organic.
+This doesn’t mean that they’re not interested in staying healthy, with 5 of every 10 concerned about buying food that’s good for their health and paying attention to labeling that describes products as light.

 Our research shows that light labels seem to be more successful and attention-grabbing than eco or organic: 48% of consumers buy light products, but only 19% are ready to pay extra for organic or eco products.
 Could this be because “light” seems to describe lighter and less calorically dense food?
-We can see here that the implication of being healthy is also associated with being slim, and campaigns capitalising on the “good for you and your figure” goal will see a higher response from consumers.
+We can see here that the implication of being healthy is also associated with being slim, and campaigns capitalizing on the “good for you and your figure” goal will see a higher response from consumers.